treeverse/lakeFS/docs/howto/catalog_exports.md

 Exporters are meant to run as [Lua hooks]({% link howto/hooks/lua.md %}).

-Actions trigger can be configured with [events and branches]({% link howto/hooks/index.md %}#action-file-schema), incase custom filtering logic is required it can be achieved in the Lua script itself.
+Configure the actions trigger by using [events and branches]({% link howto/hooks/index.md %}#action-file-schema).
+Of course, you can add additional custom filtering logic to the Lua script if needed.
 The default table name when exported is `${repository_id}_${_lakefs_tables/TABLE.md(name field)}_${ref_name}_${short_commit}`.

 Example of an action that will be triggered when a `post-commit` event happens in the `export_table` branch.